crond-jaist/cytrone-ui-web/README.md

 While there is no installation procedure for CyTrONE Web UI, changing its settings according to your environment is necessary.
-This is accomplished by creating a configuration file based on the template provided in `door.conf.dist`; the key settings are explained below:
+This is accomplished by creating a configuration file based on the sample provided in `door.conf.dist`.
+The settings included in this sample are explained below:

 * Configure the address and port on which the UI will listen for web browser connections; for example, to make possible connecting via